-The OAESV contracts with private attorneys on a panel throughout Ohio (“panel”) and maintains the Ohio Survivors Legal Assistance Clinic (OSLAC or “clinic”).
+The OAESV contracts with private attorneys on a panel throughout Ohio (“panel”) and maintains the OAESV Legal Clinic (formerly know as the Ohio Survivors Legal Assistance Clinic).
 Both the panel and clinic provide legal assistance to survivors of sexual violence.
-Panel attorneys work on a reduced fee basis to advise and represent survivors regarding a wide variety of legal issues affecting their recovery.
+Panel attorneys work on a reduced-fee basis to advise and represent survivors regarding a wide variety of legal issues affecting their recovery.

 |Refer to OAESV||Refer to ODVN|

 |Dating relationship and sexual assault (but no other domestic violence)||Dating violence – physical assault, stalking, threats to harm, can include sexual assault if other DV present|